withastro/astro/packages/integrations/vercel/README.md

 ### Middleware

-You can use vercel middleware to get the request and redirect before the user loaded the page.
-Vercel middleware can run on both astro Edge, SSR or Static.
-You don't need to install `@vercel/edge` to access the middleware but you can install it to get feature such as geolocation.
-For more information about [middleware](https://vercel.com/docs/concepts/functions/edge-middleware)
+You can use Vercel middleware to intercept a request and redirect before sending a response.
+Vercel middleware can run for Edge, SSR, and Static deployments.
+You don't need to install `@vercel/edge` to write middleware, but you do need to install it to use features such as geolocation.
+For more information see [Vercel’s middleware documentation](https://vercel.com/docs/concepts/functions/edge-middleware).

 1. Configure your `astro.config.mjs`